 Lion Sands Ivory Lodge is owned and run by a family company called MORE, which specialises in unique and life-enriching experiences throughout Southern Africa.
 This lodge is one of six properties operated by MORE within Lion Sands Game Reserve, and recently it was refurbished with the aim of creating a safari home feel.
-It has been awarded a TripAdvisor Certificate of Excellence!
 The accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and non-alcoholic drinks, maxi-bar, two game drives daily, transfers between the lodge and Skukuza Airport, and Wi-Fi.
 The lodge is open all year round and children aged 10 years and over are welcome.

 ACCESS & LOCATION:

 The lodge is accessed via 25 minutes’ road transfer from Skukuza Airport.
 It’s situated on the beautiful banks of the seasonal Sabi river, within Lion Sands Game Reserve.

 ACCOMMODATION & FACILITIES AT LION SANDS IVORY LODGE: